Database

 Requirement of passive infrastructure sharing

-It is reported that there is an obligation for passive infrastructure sharing in Cambodia to deliver telecom services to end users, and it is practiced in the mobile sector and in the fixed sector based on commercial agreements.
+It is reported that there is an obligation for passive infrastructure sharing in Cameroon to deliver telecom services to end users.
+It is practiced in the mobile sector and in the fixed sector based on commercial agreements.

 Coverage Telecommunications sector